Farce

-Farce is a comedy that seeks to entertain an audience through situations that are highly exaggerated, extravagant, ridiculous, absurd, and improbable.
-Farce is also characterized by heavy use of physical humor; the use of deliberate absurdity or nonsense; satire, parody, and mockery of real-life situations, people, events, and interactions; unlikely and humorous instances of miscommunication; ludicrous, improbable, and exaggerated characters; and broadly stylized performances.
+Farce is a form of comedy that relies on exaggerated, improbable, or ridiculous situations to entertain an audience.
+It is typically marked by physical humor, absurdity, satire or parody, improbable scenarios, misunderstandings, and broadly stylized characters and performances.

 Genre

 Despite involving absurd situations and characters, the genre generally maintains at least a slight degree of realism and narrative continuity within the context of the irrational or ludicrous situations, often distinguishing it from completely absurdist or fantastical genres.
 Farces are often episodic or short in duration, often being set in one specific location where all events occur.
 Farces have historically been performed for the stage and film.

 Historical context

 The term farce is derived from the French word for "stuffing", in reference to improvisations applied by actors to medieval religious dramas.
 Later forms of this drama were performed as comical interludes during the 15th and 16th centuries.
 The oldest surviving farce may be Le Garçon et l'aveugle (The Boy and the Blind Man) from after 1266, although the earliest farces that can be dated come from between 1450 and 1550.
 The best known farce is La Farce de maître Pathelin (The Farce of Master Pathelin) from c.
-1460.
-Spoof films such as Spaceballs, a comedy based on the Star Wars movies, are farces.
+1460, although, at some 1500 verses long, it is among the most unusual.
+The entire repertoire of typically shorter pieces experienced a heyday in medieval and Renaissance France, where over 200 such comedies survive.
+Over 70 of these have been translated into English, many of which can be found in these anthologies: